paulina351/alx-backend/0x03-queuing_system_in_js/README.md

-This is the Start of the Project in Queuing system in JSnpm
+This is the Start of the Project in Queuing system in JS